 Workers' compensation liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
 Liabilities include an accrued amount for workers' compensation claims that have been incurred but not reported (IBNR).
 Workers' compensation claim liabilities are calculated considering the effects of inflation, recent claim settlement trends including frequency and amounts of claims paid, and other economic and social factors.
-For year ended June 30, 2004, the City purchased a guaranteed premium plan for workers' compensation coverage.
-For years ended June 30, 2005 and 2006, the City purchased retrospective premium plans whereby the initial workers' compensation premium is paid at 35 percent of pure premium and then claims are paid on actual costs with a 15 percent administrative fee up to a maximum of 130 percent of pure premium.
+For years ended June 30, 2005, 2006 and 2007, the City purchased retrospective premium plans whereby the initial workers' compensation premium is paid at 35 percent of pure premium and then claims are paid on actual costs with a 15 percent administrative fee up to a maximum of 130 percent of pure premium.
 Workers' compensation retrospective plan coverage years are open a maximum of five years.